Appointments Process

 Confidentiality

-A candidate’s personal information will be treated as confidential except to the extent as is necessary for the JPAAC to perform its duties.
+A candidate’s personal information will be treated as confidential except to the extent as is necessary for JPAAC to perform its duties.

 Ontario Court of Justice